Salted Kiss - Le Baiser salé

 The rice will now begin to lightly fry, so keep stirring it.
 After 2/3mm it will look slightly translucent.

-Add the wine, salt and pepper.
+Add the wine and salt and pepper.

 Once the wine has cooked into the rice, add a first ladle of stock.